 Luhrmann names that “dark-skinned migrants to Europe, mostly from the Caribbean or sub-Saharan Africa, are at risk of developing schizophrenia at rates as much as 10 times higher than those of white Europeans.”
 Crucially, she highlights one “disconcerting finding” which suggests that “if you have dark skin, your risk of falling victim to schizophrenia increases as your neighborhood whitens,” as Luhrmann puts it.
 A 2021 research review and qualitative study by Felicia Boma Larizidou and others notes “higher psychosis rates among Black people and People of Color when they live in less diverse neighborhoods and experience higher rates of social discrimination.”

-I was raised always to doubt my inner and experiential wisdom, being the child of a mother who frequently gaslit me about the sexual violence that I faced as a child—primarily from white boys and men.
+I am the child of a first-generation Black newcomer and my racial demographic comprised a fraction of a percentage of the population of the very white community in which I grew up.
+I was raised to always doubt my inner and experiential wisdom, being the child of a mother who frequently gaslit me about the sexual violence that I faced as a child—primarily from white boys and men.

 When I read Lurhmann’s piece in The Wilson Quarterly and Dein and Singh Bhui’s research review, I was at first excited but also confused.
 These authors had shied away from directly linking anti-Black racism to disproportionate rates of psychosis among Black folks.